Developer completes purchase of Urbana's Landmark Hotel

 URBANA -- The historic Landmark Hotel has been sold to a developer who plans to spend $15 million renovating it within the next two years.

-The city of Urbana announced Icon Hospitality purchased the hotel Monday from Xiao Jin Yuan.
+The city of Urbana announced Icon Hospitality LLC purchased the hotel Monday from Xiao Jin Yuan.

 “Icon Hospitality is excited to begin developing the Hilton Tapestry Urbana Landmark Hotel,” developer Sam Spiritos said in a statement.